DataDog/documentation/content/en/agent/guide/environment-variables.md

 ## Recommendations

 As a best practice, Datadog recommends using unified service tagging when assigning tags.
 Unified service tagging ties Datadog telemetry together through the use of three standard tags: `env`, `service`, and `version`.
-To learn how to configure your environment with unified tagging, see the [unified service tagging][2] documentation.
+To learn how to configure your environment with unified tagging, see the [unified service tagging documentation][2].

 ## General use